-Hide away in your own overwater bungalow in Fiji… Indulge in the elegance of a celebrity-owned villa in the Caribbean… Or reconnect with nature in a private wildlife sanctuary in the Seychelles… There’s an island for any traveler’s dream.
+Hide away in your own overwater bungalow in the Maldives.
+Indulge in the elegance of a celebrity-owned villa in the Caribbean.
+Or reconnect with nature on a jungle island off Madagascar….
+There’s an island for any traveler’s dream.
 And from the ultimate birthday blowout to a multi-gen reunion or a couple’s retreat, a private island resort getaway fits the bill for nearly every occasion.
 Read on for our picks of the best private island resorts the world over.

 Private Island Resorts in Asia

 Amidst the crystalline seas of northern Palawan, surrounded by the largely uninhabited islands of the Cuyo Archipelago, the private Pamalican island is home to the simple but sensual Amanpulo.
 Bought by the Soriano family in the 1970s, Amanpulo draws visitors in with the promise of seclusion and white sand beaches.
 It is not unusual to barely see another guest here, and the full-time chef and butler staffed at the villas only further guarantee an escapist experience.
 Guests also have the opportunity to witness the hatching of Hawksbill turtles or helicopter to a nearby pearl farm and learn the art of harvesting the precious gemstone.

 Picture two islands connected by a curving footbridge: one island is lined with quaint overwater villas, and one is awash with greenery, alive with the chorus of birds singing and critters rustling through the leaves.
 Welcome to Song Saa in Cambodia, a mellow retreat filled with the dulcet sounds of island life.
 While all the typical water sports are ripe for the picking, the most singular experience you’ll find here is a guided hike through the second island Koh Rong, where you’ll pass through fishing villages and jungle trails before enjoying a picnic on the beach and a snorkel in the clean waters.